lexspirtes/domio/README.md

 ## Part III
-In order to accommodate for more rental types, I would:
+Refactoring Current Code:
+- refactor meetsRequirements into sendNotifications function:
+  - to split into different property types that if valid
+  - would implement the helper functions outlined below, that would actually send the data: this way, if desired, I could get multiple notifications for one property type
+- create additional functions sendSMS(data), sendPush(data)... that would send the appropriate notification
-- replace my if statement with a meetsRequirements(type) -> bool function that holds the logic for the requirements for each of the types, so that the logic is easily understood and changed.
+- replace ternary statement with a function, generateText(data, notificationType) -> String that creates the appropriate text for the notification type and
-- replace ternary statement with a separate function that creates a subject and body according to the information desired
+- call sendNotifications instead of sendEmail within server.js Additional Needs
+- support for multiple accounts (email, phone), phone number to send sms from
+- make mobile app to enable push notifications from

 ## Further Implementation
 - more testing
+  - currently I only test the valid statement, I would create testing for:
+    - inserting values into DB
+    - sending emails
 - filling DB multiple rows at a time
 - change email receiving to accommodate dynamic lists!